Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Source.md

     representation.
 The format is yet to be specified in the WebAssembly standard.
 Currently, the text is an s-expression based syntax.

-`enclosingStart` <i>(future plan)</i>
-:   The position within the enclosing document at which this source's text
-    starts.
-This is a zero-based character offset.
-(The length of this script within the enclosing document is `source.length`.)

-`lineCount` <i>(future plan)</i>
-:   The number of lines in the source code.
-If there are characters after
-    the last newline in the source code, those count as a final line;
-    otherwise, `lineCount` is equal to the number of newlines in the source code.

 `url`
 :   **If the instance refers to JavaScript source**, the URL from which this
     source was loaded, if this source was loaded from a URL.
 Otherwise, this